Skip to main content

 • The Ombudsman's Office, as part of its Strengthening the Ombudsman's Activities in the Protection of Human Rights project, held its first Children's Conference in June and published the Convention on the Rights of the Child in a child-friendly text.

 • There is a regional activity to stimulate the production and visibility of positive digital content and services for children and parents called Regions for Safer Internet.
-Non-governmental actors as Czech Safer Internet Centre are also active in that area and have many supportive digital materials related to that topic.
+Non-governmental actors, such as the Czech Safer Internet Centre, are also active in that area and have many supportive digital materials related to that topic.

 Table 7: Topic summary - pillar 3: active participation, respecting children's rights